expo/expo/docs/pages/build-reference/migrating.md

  EAS Build builds your app like other CI services — in short, the entire project is uploaded securely to the cloud, then it is downloaded by a build server, the dependencies are installed, and the build is run ([learn more](/build-reference/ios-builds)).
 Everything needed to build your app must be included in the project that is uploaded.
 The default mechanism for packaging your project is roughly equivalent to `git clone --depth 1`, and so anything that is in your `.gitignore` will not be uploaded (learn more in ["How projects are uploaded to EAS Build"](https://expo.fyi/eas-build-archive)).

- Developers often run into this with their "Google Services File", which they reference in their **app.json** / **app.config.js** but ignore in git.
-If anything in your project is gitignored but necessary for a successful build, you can either remove it from `.gitignore` and commit it, or [encode with base64 and store in EAS Secrets, then decode at build time](https://github.com/expo/fyi/blob/main/eas-build-archive.md#how-can-i-upload-files-to-eas-build-if-they-are-gitignored).
+Developers often run into this with their "Google Services File", which they reference in their **app.json** / **app.config.js** but ignore in Git.
+If anything in your project is ignored in Git but necessary for a successful build, you can either remove it from `.gitignore` and commit it, or [encode with base64 and store in EAS Secrets, then decode at build time](https://github.com/expo/fyi/blob/main/eas-build-archive.md#how-can-i-upload-files-to-eas-build-if-they-are-gitignored).

 ### The `--config` flag is not supported